alanreid/sensitive-arduino/README.md

 When you access the node.js server from your phone, a Sensitive.js client opens a Websocket connection and starts sending the sensor readings.
 The node app then forwards them to your Arduino, using the serial port.

 ### Get it running
-1. Get the sources
+1. Get the sources and dependences

 ```
 git clone git@github.com:alanreid/Sensitive.js.git
 cd Sensitive.js
 npm install
 ```

 2. Open app.js and change the serial port to the one your Arduino is using
 3. Upload the demo sketch to your Arduino
-4. Run the app
+4. Run the app with
 ```
 node app.js
 ```